vmware/vmware-aria-operations-integration-sdk/docs/references/config.md

         "connections" : [
               {
                  ...
                 suite_api_hostname: "my-host.example.com"
               }
             ]
         ...
      }
     ```

+??? note

+    If this property is not provided for the connection, then it will fall back to the property defined outside of the connections.

+    ```json
+    {
+        "connections" : [
+              {
+                 ...
+              }
+            ]
+        ...
+        suite_api_hostname: "my-default-host.example.com",
+        suite_api_password: "my_password",
+        suite_api_username: "my_username",
+     }
+    ```

 ### `suite_api_password` (string)

 The suite API password used to login to the specified host.
-If no none is specified, the value should be null
+If there isn't one, the values should be 'null'.

 ??? example
     ```json